playbenny/benny_manual/docs/blockipedia.md

 - a circle on a cartesian plane step sequencer, obviously inspired by the module of the same name

 ### seq.shape.player
 - The core.scales.shapes block stores the 'shape' of a pattern played into it as well as the scale.
 This block plays back these shapes.

+- You can transpose them in-scale, rotate in time or apply several other types of ornamentation and variation using this block.
+You can also play a shape using a different scale to the one it was entered in.

-The ornaments sliders control the chance of various types of ornamentation being applied to the pattern.
-On the second midi input C = reset, notes from C# upwards trigger one of the ornament types.
+- The ornaments sliders control how often the various types of ornamentation occur.

+- On the second midi input C = reset, notes from C# upwards trigger one of the ornament types directly.

 ### seq.values
-- A step sequencer for values.
-One voice = one sequencer row.
-The 'notes out' uses the value as a note, and the velocity from the incoming trigger.
-The 'values out' sends it as a value, which you can rotate to map to any combination of velocity or pitch if you want to send it to a midi destination.
+- a simple step sequencer for one dimensional values. the 'notes out' uses the value as a note, and the velocity from the incoming trigger. the 'values out' sends it as a value, which you can rotate to map to any combination of velocity or pitch if you want to send it to a midi destination.

+- add voices to the block to add more sequencer rows.

 ### seq.wonky
 - The step time sliders control the length of each step, the block pro-ratas these lengths to make them fit into the time period you've set below.
 You can use this as a clock or there are also value sliders so you can use it as a stand alone sequencer - it outputs both the raw slider values and quantised pitches (with vel following incoming clocks).